AdrMJ/front-end-projects/README.md

   ### Modules
   I utilized the RouterTestingModule and HTTPClientTestingModule to effectively configure mock dependencies within my code.
 By employing RouterTestingModule, I was able to simulate routing behavior, ensuring seamless navigation within the application during testing.
 Additionally, with the HTTPClientTestingModule, I could mimic HTTP requests and responses, facilitating thorough testing of components reliant on external data sources.
 These testing modules played a crucial role in enhancing the robustness and reliability of my codebase by enabling comprehensive testing of various scenarios and edge cases.

-  ## Future
-  I have to organize and clean up some code as it's currently quite disorganized and messy.
-Once that's taken care of, I plan to move forward with publishing the changes.

-# Future
-  This repository is a work in progress.
-More projects will be added in the future, and existing projects will be refined.

 # License